OP-TED/ted-xml-data-converter/README.md

 The current version of the TED XML Data Converter will only convert a limited subset of published TED notices:

-* TED Schema: Only TED schema R.2.0.9 is supported.
+* TED Schema: only TED schema R.2.0.9 is supported.
 Notices published under Directive 23 cannot be converted with this version of the Converter.
-* TED Schema version: Only the latest version of the TED schema R.2.0.9 (S05) is supported.
+* TED Schema version: only the latest version of the TED schema R.2.0.9 (S05) is supported.
 Notices published under earlier versions of the schema may be converted, but may contain more errors.
-* Document Types: Only Contract Notices are currently supported:
+* Document Types: only Contract Notices are currently supported:
-** All elements in TED XML form F02 are supported
+    * All elements in TED XML form F02 are supported
-** Most elements in TED XML forms F05, F12 and the Contract Notice variants of forms F21, F22, F23 and F24 are supported
+    * Most elements in TED XML forms F05, F12 and the Contract Notice variants of forms F21, F22, F23 and F24 are supported
+* Languages: currently the converter only converts the main (original) language of each notice.
+Other languages which may be present in the TED XML are not included.

 ## HTML Comments in output eForms XML